Enterprise Release Notes 19.10

 - Create algorithm

 - Publish algorithm

-These algorithm APIs do not require management API keys to use.
-Non-administrator users of an Algorithmia platform will be able to use their simple API keys to interact with algorithms they have permissions to work with.
-The use of Management API keys will not be supported by these algorithm APIs.
+These algorithm APIs do not require admin API keys to use.
+Non-administrator users of an Algorithmia platform will be able to use their API keys to interact with algorithms they have permissions to work with.
+The use of admin API keys will not be supported by these algorithm APIs.

 You can find the details for each of these APIs available in the OpenAPI spec.

 The OpenAPI spec allows developers to generate language-specific clients through code generators, test APIs, interact with APIs more easily.
 It can even generate a Postman collection that can be imported into your Postman workspace.
 You can find many of these tools on the OpenAPI website.